-SQL*Loader is started when you specify the
+SQL*Loader is started either when you specify the

-In situations where you always use the same parameters for which the values seldom change, it can be more efficient to specify parameters using the following methods, rather than on the command line:
+In situations where you always use the same parameters for which the values seldom change, it can be more efficient to specify parameters by using the following methods, rather than on the command line:

 Parameters specified on the command line override any parameter values specified in a parameter file or